Resolution of Quantum Imaging with Undetected Photons: Theory

 The imaging scheme (Fig. \ref{fig:setup-im-constr}) uses two coherently pumped \emph{identical} nonlinear crystals (NL1 and NL2) as sources of one photon pair ($D$ and $U$) \footnote{In fact it is not necessary to have two identical sources.
 This imaging scheme can be realized alternatively with a double pass of the laser in a single crystal \cite{patent}}.
 The beams of photon $D$ from each source (purple dashed line) are superposed by a beam splitter and subsequently detected on a camera.
 The beam of the partner photon ($U$; orange dotted line) emitted by NL1 is sent through NL2 and is aligned perfectly with the corresponding beam emitted by NL2 such that the modes of photon $U$ emitted by NL1 and NL2 become identical.
 As a result of this alignment, which-source information is unavailable, and interference is observed in the camera where only photon $D$ is detected \cite{zou1991induced,wang1991induced}.
 Photon $U$ is never detected.

 In QIUP, the object is placed in the undetected beam between the two crystals and its complex transmission coefficient appears in the interference pattern \cite{lemos_quantum_2014,lahiri2015theory}.
-The absolute value of the transmission coefficient is proportional to the interference visibility \cite{vis}.
+The absolute value of the transmission coefficient is proportional to the interference visibility \footnote{Visibility, \ensuremath{V=(I_{max}-I_{min})/(I_{max}+I_{min})}, is evaluated at each camera pixel.}.
 The phase introduced by the object can be retrieved from the interference pattern.

 A detailed theoretical treatment of the imaging scheme was presented in Ref. \cite{lahiri2015theory}, where it was assumed that the transverse momenta of photons $D$ and $U$ are perfectly correlated.
 In another two works, this assumption was dropped and it was suggested that the measured transverse momentum correlation could be associated to the imaging resolution \cite{hochrainer2017quantifying,lahiri2017twin}.
 Here, we generalize the above-mentioned theoretical and experimental work to rigorously show the key role played by partial momentum correlation in the image resolution.